vmware-tanzu/pinniped/site/content/docs/reference/code-walkthrough.md

    The Kube cert agent is a very simple binary that is sometimes deployed by the Pinniped Concierge server component at runtime as a separate Deployment.
 It exists as a separate binary in the same container image as the other Pinniped server components.
-When needed, the Concierge will exec into the Deployment's pods to invoke the cert agent binary to query for data.
+When needed, the Concierge will exec into the Deployment's pods to invoke the cert agent binary to query for the cluster's keypair, which is used to sign client certificates used to access the Kubernetes API server.
    This is to support the Token Credential Request API strategy described in the [Supported Cluster Types document]({{< ref "../reference/supported-clusters" >}}).

    The Kube cert agent code is in [cmd/pinniped-concierge-kube-cert-agent/main.go](https://github.com/vmware-tanzu/pinniped/blob/main/cmd/pinniped-concierge-kube-cert-agent/main.go).